Procedure coding used for the submission of a healthcare services claim consists of two industry standard coding systems:

 A Physician Assistant provides services to members via one of the following methods:

 Some procedures in the CPT codebook are performed in addition to a primary service code.
-These services are notated as an add-on code by the symbol “ + “ in the codebook and are listed in Appendix D of the CPT Codebook.
+These services are notated as an add-on code by the symbol “ + “ in the CPT codebook and are listed in Appendix D of the CPT Codebook.
 Add-on codes are always performed in conjunction with a primary code/procedure.
 Instructions identifying the correct primary code are listed after the add-on code in the CPT codebook.

 Healthcare professionals may render procedures and services for which there is no specific CPT or HCPCS code available.
 Providers may use unlisted codes, unspecified codes, or miscellaneous codes, which usually end in XXX99.
-These codes don’t have specific language that describes the particular service.
+These codes don’t have specific language that describes the service.
 These codes should only be used as a last resort if there is not a more specific CPT or HCPCS code available.

-We require that you submit supporting detailed documentation with claims to describe the service(s) rendered, identifying what was performed as part of the service.
+If an unlisted code is submitted, we require that you submit supporting detailed documentation with claims to describe the service(s) rendered, identifying what was performed as part of the service.
 Critical documentation should include:

 Failure to provide such detailed information will result in a delay or denial of the claim being processed.